The Wild West Was Actually Much Gayer Than You Think

-History also points out use of the Wild West word “berdache,” a Persian-derived term commonly applied to two-spirits.
+History also points out the use of the Wild West word “berdache,” a Persian-derived term commonly applied to two-spirits.
 The word isn’t a synonym, though, because of its more overt sexual overtones; it is similar to the words “lover” or “boyfriend.”
 Some people consider the word offensive now because of its derogatory use by some frontiersmen.

 5. Rennaisance-themed orgies

-Most surprisingly, when Stewart returned to America in 1843, he planned a large “frontiersman rendezvous” and travelled with “a large entourage” to Fremont lake for the event.
+Most surprisingly, when Stewart returned to America in 1843, he planned a large “frontiersman rendezvous” and traveled with “a large entourage” to Fremont lake for the event.
 Stewart brought along “a large array of velvet and silk Renaissance costumes for his all-male guests to wear during the festivities.”

 A historian called the event “a rollicking medieval market faire” where “naked men crawled out from beneath striped canvas” of the tents to go loudly skinny dipping in the nearby lake.
 Most were in their teens and 20s.

 A scandal during the “Renaissance pleasure trip” reportedly caused Stewart to return immediately to Scotland and never return to America again.